 Georg-August-Universität Göttingen 6 C Module M.FES.111: Introduction to Ecological Modelling 4 WLH Learning outcome, core skills: Basic knowledge of classic and modern approaches for modelling dynamics of populations and communities.
 Skilled in analytical thinking, independent application of models for practical research questions, development of simple models, and critical assessment of the possibilities and limitations of different modeling approaches.
 Ability to develop an effective model concept.
 Workload: Attendance time: 56 h Self-study time: 124 h Course: Introduction to ecological modelling (Lecture, Exercise) Contents: Using examples from ecology in general and forest ecology in specific, we will cover the following modelling approaches and types: population growth (considering demographic and environmental noise, scramble and contest competition), metapopulation models, predator-prey models, forest growth models, patterns and dynamics of biodiversity, island biogeography, life tables, matrix models, individual-based models, and spatial models.
 We will also address how to develop a model concept.
 The course will consist of a mixture of lectures and hands-on work on the computer.
-Examination: Term paper (max.
-3 pages, 50%) and written examination (45 minutes, 50%) 4 WLH 6 C Examination requirements: Term paper: Ability to develop an effective model con- Written examination: Knowledge and understanding o modelling approaches covered in class.
-Ability to inter possibilities and limitations of the models. cept. f essential characteristics of the pret model results.
-Knowledge of Admission requirements: Recommended previous knowle edge: Language: English Person responsible for module: Prof. Dr. Kerstin Wiegand Course frequency: each winter semester Duration: 1 semester[s] Number of repeat examinations permitted: cf. examination regulations Recommended semester: Maximum number of students: 20
+4 WLH Examination: Term paper (max.
+3 pages, 50%) and written examination (45 minutes, 50%) 6 C Examination requirements: Term paper: Ability to develop an effective model concept.
+Written examination: Knowledge and understanding of essential characteristics of the modelling approaches covered in class.
+Ability to interpret model results.
+Knowledge of possibilities and limitations of the models.
+Admission requirements: Recommended previous knowled none edge: Language: English Person responsible for module: Prof. Dr. Kerstin Wiegand Course frequency: Duration:

+1 semester[s]